Loretta Smith: Multnomah County Commission

 Smith began her own political career by running for Multnomah County commissioner in 2010.
-She came in second place in the initial election, and advanced to the runoff, which she won overwhelmingly by 26 percentage points.
-She was only the second Black person elected to the Board since the County's founding in 1855.
-During her first term, Smith focused on investments in programs helping poor youth, created thousands of jobs for vulnerable young people, and expanded programs to keep seniors in their homes.
+She came in second place in the initial election, and advanced to the runoff, which she won by 26 percentage points.
+During her first term, Smith focused on investments in programs helping poor youth.
 She served on the Portland Metro Workforce Development Board, which aims to curb the unemployment rate especially among people of color.
 Smith won reelection in 2014 with little opposition.

-In 2017, Commissioner Smith brought together local and national Black county officials for a Black and Brown Boys and Men Town Hall to discuss racial disparities in law enforcement and incarceration.
-Author, actor, and social justice advocate Hill Harper emceed the town hall event, which was a precursor to the National Organization of Black County Officials' annual Economic Development Conference.
-That same year, the NW Oregon Labor Council recognized Smith with the Labor Partner Award, noting her family's close connections to organized labor.

 During her second term, Willamette Week reported that Smith disproportionately spent her office budget on travel and nonprofit contributions.
 In 2016, the state of Oregon mistakenly claimed she owed $36,000 in taxes and fees, but in 2017 admitted it had made an error.
 In 2017, Smith was accused by two former staffers of "unprofessional and harassing conduct" and creating a hostile work environment.
-She was also accused of using county funds for personal expenses such as grocery shopping, claims that were later dismissed.
+She was also accused of using county funds for personal expenses such as grocery shopping.
 Some Smith supporters questioned the unsubstantiated accusations and claimed she was treated harshly because she was a black woman, describing it as "a political lynching".

 Due to term limits, Smith was not able to run again for County Commission and ran for Portland City Council in 2018.
-She came in second place in the initial election and lost to Jo Ann Hardesty in the runoff.
-Smith picked up several prominent endorsements, including from all four of Oregon's black state legislators at the time and from former County Commissioners Jules Bailey and Diane McKeel.

 In 2020, Smith ran in a special election for City Council to succeed Nick Fish, who had died in office.
 She earned the support of U.S. Senator Ron Wyden, Oregon Labor Commissioner Val Hoyle, several labor organizations, including Northwest Oregon Labor Council - AFL-CIO, Portland Fire Fighters Association, and SEIU Local 49, as well as NARAL Pro-Choice Oregon and Basic Rights Oregon.
 Smith came in first place in a crowded field, but lost narrowly to local schools foundation CEO Dan Ryan in the August runoff.